-F-cells are responsible for protein synthesis and storage of minerals.
+F-cells are responsible for protein synthesis and storage of minerals

 Factors affect to damage Hepatopancreas

-The following factors are also affecting the hepatopancreas such as shrimps under stress, sudden changes of water quality or pond environment & moulting.
+The following factors are also affecting the hepatopancreas such as shrimps under stress, sudden changes of water quality or pond environment & molting.
 The Healthy hepatopancreas is directly related to the growth performance and body health for shrimp directly.

 Digestion: Hepatopancreas is one important digest organ which can secret different kinds of digestive enzymes.
-It helps for nutrients absorption in intestine.
+It helps for nutrients absorption in the intestine.
 The digestive function will directly affect due to lesion of hepatopancreas & intestine.
 These organs will become diminution at the beginning and hepatopancreas will shrivel.
 These turn into pale, content of white feces and intestine become red.
-The feed in gut of shrimp with white feces, the nutrients are hard to digestion or absorption.
+The feed-in gut of shrimp with white feces, the nutrients are hard to digestion or absorption.